-On March 20, 2020, NERC filed for approval proposed changes to Reliability Standards PRC-024-3 (Frequency and Voltage Protection Settings for Generating Resources) ("Revised PRC-024").
-The changes clarify voltage and frequency protection settings requirements.
-Specifically, the changes clarify the types of protection subject to the requirements and incorporates language used by inverter manufacturers and solar development owners in order to ensure inverter-based resources respond to grid disturbances in a manner that contributes to the reliable operation of the Bulk-Power System.
-NERC asked that revised Reliability Standards become effective (and the currently effective versions be retired) on the first day of the first calendar quarter that is 24 months following FERC approval.
-Comments on Revised PRC-024 were due on or before April 20, 2020 and were filed by CAISO (supporting approval of Revised PRC-024).
-This matter is pending before the FERC.
+On July 9, 2020, the FERC approved NERC's proposed changes to Reliability Standard PRC-024-3 (Frequency and Voltage Protection Settings for Generating Resources) ("Revised PRC-024").96 Revised PRC-024 clarifies voltage and frequency protection settings requirements, including the types of protection subject to the requirements and incorporates language used by inverter manufacturers and solar development owners in order to ensure inverter-based resources respond to grid disturbances in a manner that contributes to the reliable operation of the Bulk-Power System.
+Revised PRC-024 become effective (and the currently effective version will be retired) on September 1, 2022 (the first day of the first calendar quarter that is 24 months following FERC approval).
+Unless the July 9 order is challenged, this proceeding will be concluded.